-Emma is a divorced woman with a teen aged boy who moves into a small town and tries to make a go of a horse ranch.
-Murphy is the town druggist who steers business her way.
+Emma is a divorced woman with a teen-aged son who moves into a small town and tries to make a go of a horse ranch.
+Murphy is the widowed town druggist who steers business her way.
 Things ...
 See full summary »

 The story of Karen Silkwood, a metallurgy worker at a plutonium processing plant who was purposefully contaminated, psychologically tortured and possibly murdered to prevent her from exposing blatant worker safety violations at the plant.

 8 of 11 people found this review helpful.